 I can’t live code (I can’t really code, I am going grey trying) but this is the future.
 The performer from the night in question was Charlie Roberts (more on his work for the conference ‘ Frabjous day’ here https://qmro.qmul.ac.uk/xmlui/bitstream/handle/123456789/26177/75.pdf?sequence=1&isAllowed=y…though it now seems too rhythmic for me).

-I have since been to a number of live coding gigs, although I remain an outsider (that’s a bit like saying I’m an outsider because my blood type isn’t AB…. in fact, not even – 5% of the world are AB.
-5% of the world do not attend live coding gigs).
+I have since been to a number of live coding gigs, although I remain an outsider (that observation is a bit redundant, most of the world do not attend live coding gigs).
 I get excited about the things I get excited about, and that doesn’t mean I need to actively participate.
 I can spectate.
 Ranciere over Debord.

 I don’t like the book’s cover design though that is completely irrelevant, as is my opinion here.
 The visual design of this resource is clearly not the point.
 Again, it helps that Andy is such a generous and likeable human being.
 And that he makes no assumptions about his workshop audiences.
 He has an encyclopedic knowledge of all things sound, and seems happy covering the basics time and time again in workshops.